 The five Lionheads that were first brought into Northern Minnesota

-included, a Silver Tipped Steel doe, a dark Siamese Sable buck(carrier
+were of very different varieties: a Silver Tipped Steel doe, a dark Siamese Sable buck(carrier

-of the Harlequin and Steel) a Harlequin (Black/Orange) doe, a Broken
+of the Harlequin and Steel), a Harlequin (Black/Orange) doe, a Broken

 Chestnut Agouti buck and a Black sport buck (with a Dutch blaze, a